 Footpaths and Maps around Morchard Bishop

-With over 40 footpaths, Morchard Bishop has one the highest number of public footpaths of any Parish in Devon.
+With over 60 footpaths and bridleways, Morchard Bishop has one the highest number of public footpaths of any Parish in Devon.
 The walks available are very varied in length, difficulty and vistas.

 The Parish Paths Partnerships Scheme (P3 for short) is an initiative to ensure that the entire rights of way network is legally defined, properly maintained and well publicised.
 It has the support of the National Association of Local Councils and is government funded.
 The Devon County Council was one of the first fifteen Highway Authorities to participate in this scheme, which encourages community involvement and enjoyment of public rights of way.
 Devon County Council is working in partnership with Parish/Town Councils, landowners and local voluntary groups.
 The main aim is to improve the condition of the local rights of way and keep them open and used properly.Parish/Town Councils in the scheme receive a grant to undertake rights of way work.